The season 2013 of the Tuscan olive oil features a not excellent quality.

 The samples analyzed are 57 and for each sample we determined the following parameters: free fatty acids, peroxide value and polyphenols, by the use of CDR OxiTester analysis system.

 We immediately saw a difference with the values of the two past seasons.
-Compared to past years the average value of polyphenols has lowered, while the FFA value has raised; peroxide value is instead in line with the previous years, confirming an excellent level of the oils from an oxidative point of view.
+Compared to past years the average value of polyphenols has lowered, while the acidity has raised; peroxide value is instead in line with the previous years, confirming an excellent level of the oils from an oxidative point of view.

 Data about polyphenols are definitely given partly by the rains that featured September and November and partly by the ripening of the olives themselves, that in some areas has been made difficult by climate.